Guided Home Learning

 Girls really benefit from spending time with each other outside of academic classroom situations, and our enrichment programme provides this opportunity.
 Catching up with their friends and taking part in non-lesson activities while still gaining new skills and experiences makes for a well rounded individual.

-Our pastoral care is second to none and during these challenging and sometimes frightening times, it is more important than ever.
+Our pastoral care is second to none and during these challenging and sometimes frightening times, it has been more important than ever.
 Our girls know that they have a friend in their form tutor and can always communicate with them and with the heads of year about any worries they may have.

 We are extremely lucky to have a superbly qualified and vastly experienced school nurse.
 Brenda has been on hand throughout the whole of the Covid crisis offering support and practical advice to our girls who are naturally concerned about many things at the moment.
 A trained counsellor is also available and all of our staff have been trained in relevant issues and know how to deal with any concerns or where to direct them.